pingcap/docs/sql-tuning-best-practice.md

 ## Balance Workload Distribution

-In TiDB's distributed architecture, ensuring even workload distribution across multiple TiKV nodes is crucial for optimal performance:
+In a distributed architecture like TiDB, it's essential to maintain a balanced workload across multiple TiKV nodes.
+This is crucial for achieving optimal performance.
+For guidance on identifying and resolving read and write hotspots, please refer to the [document](https://docs.pingcap.com/tidb/stable/troubleshoot-hot-spot-issues#optimization-of-small-table-hotspots).

-- Prevent hotspots: Design schemas and queries to avoid concentrated read or write operations on specific nodes
-- Utilize parallel processing:
-   - Design queries to take advantage of TiDB's distributed execution capabilities
-   - Enable and tune parallel execution settings for resource-intensive operations

 By implementing these strategies, you can ensure that your TiDB cluster efficiently utilizes all available resources and avoids bottlenecks caused by uneven workload distribution or serialization on individual TiKV nodes.

 # Identifying High-Load SQL
 The most efficient way to identify Resource-Intensive SQL is using TiDB Dashboard, There are other tools like views and logs available as well.